-Our most significant critical accounting policy is revenue recognition.
-We have customer contracts in the Billing and Related Services segment where revenue is recognized over the term of the contracts ("over time"), as our performance does not create an asset with an alternative use and we have an enforceable right to payment, including a reasonable profit.
-We use labor hours incurred to measure progress towards completion of these contracts.
-The extent of progress towards completion is measured based on the total labor hours incurred compared to the total estimated labor hours for completion of the contracts.
+Another critical accounting policy is revenue recognition.
+We have customer contracts in the Billing and Related Services segment where revenue is recognized over time, as our performance does not create an asset with an alternative use and we have an enforceable right to payment, including a reasonable profit.
 Our determination of revenue to be recognized for these contracts accounted for over time requires management to make significant estimates of the total labor hours needed to complete the contracts, including updates to those estimates throughout the life of the contracts.
-The estimate of the total number of hours to complete a project is inherently a matter of judgment and depends upon the complexity of the work being undertaken, the customization being made to software and the customer environment being interfaced to.
-The updates of the existing estimates is not expected to have a significant impact on our financial condition or results of operations.
+The updates of the existing estimates are not expected to have a significant impact on our financial condition or results of operations.